unified

 What is this?

-This package contains extensions that add support for JSX enabled by MDX to micromark.
-It mostly matches how JSX works in most places that support it (TypeScript, Babel, esbuild, etc).
+This package contains an extension that adds support for the JSX syntax enabled by MDX to micromark.
+These extensions are used inside MDX.
+It mostly matches how JSX works in most places that support it (TypeScript, Babel, esbuild, SWC, etc).

 When to use this

-When working with mdast-util-from-markdown, you must combine this package with mdast-util-mdx-jsx.
+When you need a syntax tree, combine this package with mdast-util-mdx-jsx.

 Install